Captain Robert McCrea MBE

 Denis certainly did mention the chief veterinary officer in their final training area of Jhansi in 1942, that being Colonel Stewart of the Royal Army Veterinary Corps.
 Stewart had been involved in the technique of 'de-braying' mules for use behind enemy lines, which of course was of great interest to Wingate as he prepared for his first expedition into Burma.
 Another important member of the Chindit veterinary team was Captain Carey-Foster, who was the leading equestrian expert on the operation and would have been involved with training the young ATO's and vets in 1942.

+My recollection of these conversations had placed Robert with No. 2 Column on Operation Longcloth and therefore serving with Gurkha Riflemen as his muleteers in that unit.
 Late on in 2011 a post was placed onto the Burma Star forum by Robert's daughter Anne, and we have shared correspondence since then that has allowed me to build this story about her father's participation in 1943 and his continued service in WW2.

-As a member of Column 2 in 1943 Robert would have found himself part of Wingate's decoy group, with the express orders to make themselves known in the local area and to openly march along the village tracks and pathways.
+As a member of 2 Column in 1943 Robert would have found himself part of Wingate's decoy group, with the express orders to make themselves known in the local area and to openly march along the village tracks and pathways.

 The plan here was to fool the Japanese about the operations intentions, numbers and the objectives.
 The ultimate aim of Columns 1 and 2 (Southern Group) was to make for the rail station at Kyaikthin, destroy the rail tracks in that location and then turn northeast toward the Irrawaddy River and attempt to rejoin the main section at an agreed rendezvous point.

 The column commander Major Arthur Emmett was part of the group which decided to return home, and as most of the mules and other animal transport were destroyed at Kyaikthin, my guess would be that Lieutenant McCrea was probably with this party.
-Major Emmett's actions were heavily criticized by Wingate after the operation was over, especially the decision to march quite literally up the rail tracks when closing in on the village of Kyaikthin.
+Major Emmett's actions were heavily criticised by Wingate after the operation was over, especially the decision to march quite literally up the rail tracks when closing in on the village of Kyaikthin.
 However, given that the columns orders previously had been to make itself known in the local area, I feel this criticism is a little unfair.

 The photograph seen to the right is from the family archive of Anne McCrea and shows the close relationship between Chindit and his mule.
 The bond built up between the muleteers and handlers and their charges was immensely strong, making the loss of any animal very difficult to bear.
-For column 2 this pain was to manifest itself when their mules were killed or maimed at the Kyaikthin ambush, but for mule handlers in other columns the distress was to come later in operation, when seeing their animals killed in order to feed their starving Chindit comrades.
+For No. 2 Column this pain was to manifest itself when their mules were killed or maimed at the Kyaikthin ambush, but for mule handlers in other columns the distress was to come later in operation, when seeing their animals killed in order to feed their starving Chindit comrades.

 The plan here was to fool the Japanese about the operations intentions, numbers and the objectives.
 The ultimate aim of Columns 1 and 2 (Southern Group) was to make for the rail station at Kyaikthin, destroy the rail tracks in that location and then turn northeast toward the Irrawaddy River and attempt to rejoin the main section at an agreed rendezvous point.

 The column commander Major Arthur Emmett was part of the group which decided to return home, and as most of the mules and other animal transport were destroyed at Kyaikthin, my guess would be that Lieutenant McCrea was probably with this party.
-Major Emmett's actions were heavily criticized by Wingate after the operation was over, especially the decision to march quite literally up the rail tracks when closing in on the village of Kyaikthin.
+Major Emmett's actions were heavily criticised by Wingate after the operation was over, especially the decision to march quite literally up the rail tracks when closing in on the village of Kyaikthin.
 However, given that the columns orders previously had been to make itself known in the local area, I feel this criticism is a little unfair.

 The photograph seen to the right is from the family archive of Anne McCrea and shows the close relationship between Chindit and his mule.
 The bond built up between the muleteers and handlers and their charges was immensely strong, making the loss of any animal very difficult to bear.
-For column 2 this pain was to manifest itself when their mules were killed or maimed at the Kyaikthin ambush, but for mule handlers in other columns the distress was to come later in operation, when seeing their animals killed in order to feed their starving Chindit comrades.
+For No. 2 Column this pain was to manifest itself when their mules were killed or maimed at the Kyaikthin ambush, but for mule handlers in other columns the distress was to come later in operation, when seeing their animals killed in order to feed their starving Chindit comrades.

 As mentioned earlier, I have been in contact with Captain McCrea's daughter Anne.
 She has kindly written a short biography about her father and his time in India and Burma.
 Anne has also given me permission to use some of the wonderful photographs which help to illustrate her father's story.
 Seen pictured left is Anne, her father and her older brother Ian, on holiday in Donegal.
 I have taken the liberty of including this particular photograph, simply because it emphasizes the strong family theme which is central to this website.